Get 15% Off

+Ah, procrastination.
 We’ve all decided not to write that brief until 15 minutes before the morning meeting, or put off that last chapter of a thesis until 2 days before the defense.
-And we all know it never ends up cute: you’re anxious about putting it off, and then you’re stressed about the time you now don’t have to finish it.
+And we all know it never ends up cute: you’re nervous about putting it off, and then you’re stressed about the time you now don’t have to finish it.
 You’re scrambling to get it done in a way that looks like you’ve been working on it the whole time even though it’s really a slap-dash situation.
 You’re amped about getting it in before that deadline, and you’re absolutely crashed after.
 But somehow that doesn’t seem to stop us from putting off the next thing we really don’t want to do…

 So, what’s with the vicious cycle?
 Is it poor time-management skills?
 Are we lazy?
 Is there a reason?